-4.6.1.
+4.6.6.
 User driven drop down lists

 There is a LoanApplication [app]

-Any of the following are true:
+Any of the following are true: :

-There is an Applicar it with: 0
+There is an Applicar nt with: 0

 creditRating equal to ▼ OK AA A OK

-applicationDate after - 🔯 🦉 OK N OK
+applicationDate after - 🔯 🦉

-· · · · · · · · · · · · · · · · · · · Sub Srime
+· · · · · · · · · · · · · · · · · · · Sub prime

-Figure 4.21.
+Figure 4.23.
 Data enumeration showing as a drop down list

-Note that is it possible to limit field values to items in a pre configured list.
-This list is configured as part of the package (using a data enumeration to provide values for the drop down list).
+Note that is it possible to limit field values to items in a pre-configured list.
+This list is either defined by a Java enumeration or configured as part of the package (using a data enumeration to provide values for the drop down list).
 These values can be a fixed list, or (for example) loaded from a database.
 This is useful for codes, and other fields where there are set values.
 It is also possible to have what is displayed on screen, in a drop down, be different to the value (or code) used in a rule.
 See the section on data enumerations for how these are configured.